 Neurotransmitters share the following characteristics and facts that are mentioned below:

-- Neurotransmitters are part of chemical neurotransmission.
+- Neurotransmitters contribute to chemical neurotransmission.

 - It plays a fundamental role in physical (muscle movement, heart rate, etc.) and psychological functions (mood, fear, etc.) in our body.

 - Neurotransmitter was first described by a scientist named Otto Loewi in the year 1926.
 He conducted experiments on the vagus nerves of frogs, after which he confirmed that the neurons could communicate by releasing some chemicals.

 - Excitatory, inhibitory and modulatory neurotransmitters are the three different modes of action performed by the neurotransmitter.

 - There are approximately 1000-10000 neurotransmitters per synaptic vesicle.

 - Its continuous production withholds our brain in function.